chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 {{< note >}}

-- Frontend patch will be applied to all nodes where are Postgresql and OpenSearch changes will be applied to only one node of the cluser.
+- Frontend patch will be applied to all nodes where are Postgresql and OpenSearch changes will be applied to only one node.
-- After patching some services will go restart.
-So the health status will take upto 2 minutes to show healthy.
+- After patching, some services will go restart.
+So the health status will take up to 2 minutes to show healthy.

 {{< /note >}}

 {{< warning >}}

-- For certificate rotation, don't use `config patch`.
-Instead `cert-rotate` command can be used.
-To know more about certificate rotation click [here](/automate/ha_cert_rotaion)
+- For certificate rotation, don't use config patch.
+Instead, the cert-rotate command can be used.
+To learn more about certificate rotation, click [here](/automate/ha_cert_rotaion)
 - While patching the same from **the provision host**, structures such as TLS from OpenSearch configuration toml file and SSL from PostgreQL configuration toml file will be ignored.

 {{< /warning >}}

-- Collect the Gatherlogs for Automate HA cluster,run the command from bastion node.
+- Collect the Gatherlogs for Automate HA cluster, and run the command from the bastion node.
   - logs are collected at `/var/tmp`

 ```cmd